ydydsnyd/mono/packages/replicache/doc/docs/strategies/global-version.md

 ## Push

 The push handler is the same as in the Reset Strategy, but with changes to mark domain entities with the version they were changed at.
+The changes from the Reset Strategy are marked below **in bold**.

 Replicache sends a [`PushRequest`](/reference/server-push#http-request-body) to the push endpoint.
 For each mutation described in the request body, the push endpoint should: